Putnam County Vehicle Impound Guide

 After 30 Days

-If your vehicle remains unclaimed for 30 days, the impound lot may have the legal right to sell it at a lien sale to recover their costs.
-Don't let this happen!
+If a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot can initiate a lien sale to recover their costs.
+Avoid this by acting quickly.

 If You Can't Afford the Fees